MichaelGloessl04/wpapihandler/__tests__/docs/test_docs.md

 - if the method does not return all posts or throws an error

 ##### 2.3.2: get_posts should return post with specified id
 Test if the method get_posts returns all posts

 _expect:_
+- every returned object is a post
+- more than 0 posts are returned

+_fails:_
+- if the method does not return all posts or throws an error

+##### 2.3.3: get_posts should throw PostNotFoundError if the post does not exist
+Test if the method get_posts returns all posts

+_expect:_